No products in the cart.

 Musical Armenia was founded in 2017, to support youth music education in Armenia.
 They believe that every child in Armenia should have access to music education, regardless of financial means.
 Musical Armenia has partnered with The Paros Foundation to help provide tuition scholarships and instruments for underprivileged children.
 Musical Armenia is solely supported by individual donors.

-This project aims to provide full, ongoing music scholarships to 18 children from socially vulnerable families in Vanadzor who attend the Orran Center.
+This project aims to provide full, ongoing music scholarships to 14 children in need from Nork Marash who attend the Andreasyan School of Music.
 The budget includes funds allocated for securing instruments, transportation costs and other related expenses whenever needed.
+Your contribution of $14 per month ($168 per year) will sponsor one child for the duration of one year.
+Sponsorship in any amount is welcomed.

 Region